Nycomed UK Ltd

 25

-2 Conversion to Matrifen doses greater than 25 micrograms/hour is the same for adult and paediatric
+1 Conversion to Matrifen dosages greater than 25 mcg/h is the same for paediatric patients as it is for adult patients (see Table 2).

-For children who receive more than 90 mg oral morphine a day, only limited information is currently available from clinical trials.
-In the paediatric studies, the required fentanyl trandermal patch dose was calculated conservatively: 30 mg to 45 mg oral morphine per day or its equivalent opioid dose was replaced by one fentanyl 12 microgram/hour patch.
-It should be noted that this conversion schedule for children only applies to the switch from oral morphine (or its equivalent) to fentanyl patches.
-The conversion schedule could not be used to convert from fentanyl into other opioids, as overdose could then occur.
+In two paediatric studies, the required fentanyl transdermal patch dose was calculated conservatively: 30 mg to 44 mg oral morphine per day or its equivalent opioid dose was replaced by one transdermal fentanyl 12 microgram/hour patch.
+It should be noted that this conversion schedule for children only applies to the switch from oral morphine (or its equivalent) to fentanyl transdermal patches.
+The conversion schedule could not be used to convert from transdermal fentanyl into other opioids, as overdosing could then occur.

 The analgesic effect of the first dose of Matrifen patches will not be optimal within the first 24 hours.
-Therefore during the first 12 hours after switching to Matrifen, the patients should be given the previous regular dose of analgesics.
+Therefore, during the first 12 hours after switching to Matrifen, the patient should be given the previous regular dose of analgesics.
 In the next 12 hours, these analgesics should be provided based on clinical need.

-Since peak fentanyl levels occur after 12 to 24 hours of treatment, monitoring of the patient for adverse events, which may include hypoventilation, is recommended for at least 48 hours after initiation of Matrifen therapy or up-titration of the dose (see also section 4.4 Special warnings and precautions for use).
+Monitoring of the patient for adverse events, which may include hypoventilation, is recommended for at least 48 hours after initiation of Matrifen therapy or up-titration of the dose (see section 4.4).

+The Matrifen patch should be replaced every 72 hours.
+The dose should be titrated individually until a balance between analgesic efficacy and tolerability is attained.
+Dosage must not be increased in intervals of less than 72 hours.
 If the analgesic effect of Matrifen is insufficient, supplementary morphine or another short-duration opioid should be administered.
-Depending on the additional analgesic needs and the pain status of the child, it may be decided to use more patches.
-Dose adjustments should be done in 12 micrograms/hour step.
+Depending on the additional analgesic needs and the pain status of the child, it may be decided to increase the dose.
+Dose adjustments should be done in 12 micrograms/hour steps.

 4.3 Contraindications